Tharaae/react-neighbourhood-map/README.md

 * When the _Tell me more_ link in the place info window is clicked, a modal window opens including further details about the place (name, address, a bigger photo, a description of the park obtained from Wikipedia and a link to the Wikipedia page of this park). **Wikipedia APIs** are used for this functionality.

-_Note that:_
+**_Note that:_**
+* When you close an InfoWindow, you can reopen it by clicking again on the selected list item or on the bouncing marker.
+* Filtering closes any opened info window to prevent app user confusion.
 * For few places, no image is available.
 In that case, image placeholder is used instead.
 * Also for some places, no Wikipedia data retrieved.
-In that case, a descriptive message is displayed.
+In that case, a descriptive message is displayed stating that no description is available.

 ## How to run the App